COVID-19 and the Current State of Content

 Content is longer.

 The Wall Street Journal published a report that readership across the major media outlets is up month-over-month by 30 percent.
-People are fixated not only by the news stories but also by stories in general, which is elongating those Instagram captions and shifting focus to longer-form narratives.
+People are fixated not only by news stories but also by stories in general, which is elongating those Instagram captions and shifting focus to longer-form narratives.
 (Struggling with this?
 I know a little agency that can help.)

 Content is better.

-Sure there was always an over-abundance of stuff flooding the inter-webs but now, content creators are working overtime to cut through the clutter of banana bread recipes and fitness challenges to their messages get seen.
+Sure there was always an over-abundance of stuff flooding the inter-webs but now, content creators are working overtime to cut through the clutter of banana bread recipes and fitness challenges to get their messages seen.
 This means the quality of what you produce is even more important than the quality of prolific production.
 (There’s another throw-enough-spaghetti-against-the-wall-and-something-will-stick argument to be made here and maybe it’s true; keep posting enough times and something is bound to resonate.
 Still, the by-product of hounding your target demographic with empty communications is a general tune-out of all you have to say, including the good.)